anderspippi/rest/README.md

 At least two ways:

-1. [recommended] Include the full git source tree in your project as a submodule (e.g., under `rest`), add a `add_subdirectory(rest/Rest)` directive to your `CMakeLists.txt` file, fix the header inclusion path so that is also searches in there, and finally in all your targets that use the library add `uiiitrest`.
+1. [recommended] Include the full git source tree in your project as a submodule (e.g., under `rest`), add `add_subdirectory(rest/Rest)` and `add_subdirectory(rest/support/Support)` directives to your `CMakeLists.txt` file, fix the header inclusion path so that is also searches in there, and finally in all your targets that use the library add `uiiitrest` and `uiiitsupport`.

 2. Copy the header files in your header inclusion path, copy the compiled libraries in your library inclusion path.
+This applies to both uiiitrest and uiiitsupport (included as a sub-module).

 Method 1 is preferrable because: the dependency stays together with your code; if improvements/fixes are made to the library you just have to update the submodule.